 Try this: pretend as if you’re writing a book.

-This is the exercise we use with our one-on-one clients and in our Braid Method Branding ECourse to help our students define what they really want to be known for.
+This is the exercise we use with our one-on-one clients to help define what they really want to be known for.

 You can download the worksheet that will help you outline your book title, chapters, and topics.
 Your book title is your expertise.
 Your chapters and topics are the content you will write, speak, or share—every single time you hit “publish.”
 The content boundaries you create with your “book” will give your content (and brand) so much focus.